 A significant factor that emerged during the year was the enthusiasm of the youth in combating corruption.
 The Youth Integrity Survey revealed their concern and apprehension of the increasing canker in the society.
-TISL is in the process of planning programmes to get the public engaged and involved in anticorruption work.
+TISL is in the process of planning programmes to get the public engaged and involved in anti-corruption work.

-The People's Tribunal held to discuss the frequent electricity tariff hikes was another fine example of people's concern participation of the public at these has proved that the people are losing faith in power therefore there is a need to respect and protect the public trust.
+The People's Tribunal held to discuss the frequent electricity tariff hikes was another fine example of people's concern

+TISL led public discussions on national issues that affected the people and the active participation of the public at these has proved that the people are losing faith in power therefore there is a need to respect and protect the public trust.
 Transparency International as a global movement has recognized that impunity is a global problem that has undermined the public trust.